Joshy14Y/non-supervised-palette-extractor/README.md

 3. **File Structure:** Ensure your images are in the correct folder:

 text
     ├── images/             # Place your 10 images here
-    ├── p1.ipynb            # Main notebook with the pipeline
+    ├── project.ipynb            # Main notebook with the pipeline
     ├── requirements.txt    # Dependencies
     └── README.md           # Documentation
-4. **Run:** Open p1.ipynb in Jupyter Lab or VS Code and execute the cells sequentially.
+4. **Run:** Open project.ipynb in Jupyter Lab or VS Code and execute the cells sequentially.

 ## 📦 Tech Stack
 * **Core:** Python 3